mklosi/ml-eng-takehome-mk/README.md

 2. [poetry](https://python-poetry.org/) - Python env management tool.
 To install on a mac, run `brew install poerty`

 3. [direnv](https://direnv.net/) - An extension for the shell.
 It augments existing shells with a new feature that can load and unload environment variables depending on the current directory.
+To install on a mac, run `brew install direnv`

 ### Set Up